eddelbuettel/rcppspdlog/vignettes/introduction.md

 ## Eight Example: Access From Another R Package

-As of package 0.1.0, another package can use the C++ level functions (either with or without the R functions) by important the `RcppSpdlog` and ensuring the package is imported (so that the C-level interface functions are instantiated by R).
+As of package 0.0.9, another package can use the C++ level functions (either with or without the R functions) by importing the `RcppSpdlog` while ensuring at least one function from the package is imported (so that the C-level interface functions are instantiated by R).
 This is time-honoured mechanism long-used by `lme4` to access (compiled) functions from `Matrix` as well as by `xts` to access code from `zoo`, and others.

-To properly import the package, add just one import, for example `importFrom((RcppSpdlog, log_setup)` to the `NAMESPACE` file of your package.
+To properly import the package, add just one import, for example `importFrom((RcppSpdlog, log_setup)` to the `NAMESPACE` file of your package, along with the required `Imports: RcppSpdlog` in the `DESCRIPTION` file.
 The available functions are the same as the ones described in the previous section, but now available at the C++ level in the `RcppSpdlog` namespace.
 So for example

 ```c++
 #include <RcppSpdlog.h>